 Christensen’s Meltdown exhibition is being held at the Proud Gallery in the West End of London from 19-29 November.

-If you fancy getting yourself to this standard, why not start out with out new DVD about the basics of photography ?
+If you fancy getting yourself to this standard, why not start out with out new Masterclass in Photography?